Last Modified: August 23, 2014

 My Remote Antenna Controller Won't Work

 The one single issue which causes remote antenna controllers not to function properly is RF getting into the logic circuitry.
-There are two main avenues; The motor (and reed switch) leads, and the coax cable (common mode).
+There are two main avenues; Via the coax cable as common mode, and through the motor (and reed switch) leads.

 The motor (and the reed switch) leads of remotely controlled HF antennas operate above RF ground.
 Therefore, they must be choked!
 With two exceptions, the manufacturers' supplied motor lead chokes (usually in the form of bare ferrite beads) are wholly inadequate for the purpose.